 I have been turning down the breakfast and lunch offers, but he still seems to want to be around me.
 I'm not sure how to make these things stop.
 I don't want to get any supervisors involved because I don't want to jeopardize anyone's job.
 Please help me. -- TOO CLOSE FOR COMFORT

 DEAR TOO CLOSE: The next time this man puts his hands on you, tell him to stop because it makes you uncomfortable.
 Say it in a firm, clearly audible tone that can be overheard by anyone close by.
 Then document the incident with date and time.
 This should stop him.
 However, if he continues, you must immediately discuss the problem with a supervisor.

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Contact Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-For everything you need to know about wedding planning, order "How to Have a Lovely Wedding."
-Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Wedding Booklet, P.O.
+To receive a collection of Abby's most memorable -- and most frequently requested -- poems and essays, send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby -- Keepers Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
-(Shipping and handling are included in the price.)
+Shipping and handling are included in the price.

 COPYRIGHT 2015 UNIVERSAL UCLICK